Peer Gynt (opera)

 Peer Gynt is a 1938 opera by Werner Egk to a libretto after the play Peer Gynt by Henrik Ibsen.
-The premiere took place on 24 November 1938 at the Berliner Staatsoper where Egk was the conductor at the time.
+The premiere took place on 24 November 1938 at the Berlin State Opera where Egk was the conductor at the time.

 The opera was controversial in the Nazi press.
 This criticism was quashed when Adolf Hitler, an attendee at the performance, allegedly approved of the work.
-Despite Stravinsky-like music, the premiere met the approval of Joseph Goebbels, which has since tainted both the opera and composer.
-The opera was not performed in the Third Reich after 1940.
+Despite Stravinsky-like music, the premiere met the approval of Joseph Goebbels and Adolf Hitler, although Hermann Göring raged against it, and that approval has since tainted both the opera and composer.
+The opera was performed in seven German cities until 1944 and even in Czech in Prague and in Paris.